top of page

 before they even make it from the garden to your fridge.
 This variety is disease

-prevent bitterness and cucumber beetle infestations.
+and fertilize regularly to prevent bitterness and cucumber beetle infestations.

 Sweet Peppers ‘Lunchbox’: This pepper offers a vibrant array of colors